In beachy Galveston, locals buckle down without power after Beryl's blow during peak tourist season

 Still without power Saturday morning, Greg Alexander raked debris to the edge of the street in his Jamaica Beach neighborhood.
 Despite sleeping in a balcony-level room in a house already raised high off the ground, he said water poured into the windows.
 Beryl’s horizontal winds blew rain right onto his bed.

 It’s just a part of life here for Alexander.
-His family moved full-time to Galveston in 2017 after he said Hurricane Harvey dumped 38 inches of water into their Lake City home.
+His family moved full-time to Galveston in 2017 after he said Hurricane Harvey dumped 38 inches (nearly 1 meter) of water into their Lake City home.
 Without power, he said they’ve been “appreciating our car’s air conditioning more than ever.”

 He doesn’t plan to leave.
 He said trials only strengthen the community.

-Note: This story has been updated to correct the estimated amount of spoiled pepperoni at Way West Grill and Pizzeria to 300 pounds, not 3,000 pounds.